UK Car Market Statistics: Used and New Car Sales in Q4 2025 and Q1 2026

 How many cars are there in the UK?

-According to DVLA data, as of the end of June 2025, there were approximately 34,353,000 cars registered in the UK.
+According to DVLA data, as of September 2025, there were approximately 34,486,000 licenced cars on UK roads.

 UK new car sales statistics (2027-2011)